GQCG/GQCP/README.md

     * the compiled library will be installed in `prefix/lib`
     * drivers (optional) and benchmarks (optional) will be installed in `prefix/bin`
     * CMake target files will be installed in `prefix/cmake`

     We note that setting `CMAKE_INSTALL_PREFIX=~/.local` is preferred as this is also makes sure that the installed Python modules can be found automatically.

-For this library, there are several extra options you can pass to the `cmake ..` command:
+For this library, there are several extra options and configuration arguments you can pass to the `cmake ..` command:

 * `-DBUILD_TESTS=TRUE` specifies that tests should be built and run.